-- Bring to a simmer over medium heat, stirring frequently for about 8-10 minutes, or until most of the cranberries have popped for a more textured sauce.
-Cook longer until all have popped for a smoother sauce.
+- Bring to a simmer over medium heat, stirring frequently for about 8 minutes, or until most of the cranberries have popped.
+For a smoother sauce, cook longer until all have popped.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.